 The Law of Rejection for Entrepreneurs

 When you reject someone’s first offer in order to get a better one, you’re applying the law of rejection.
 The term “law of rejection” is something I started using in 2008 and it’s an invaluable strategy in sales and in marketing.
-In marketing the law of rejection states that the better you get at attracting high-value customers, the better you’ll get at repelling high-drama customers.
-A common mistake mediocre marketers make is assuming that everyone is their customers.
-I hear the answer all the time when I ask people who their ideal customer is, and they give thoughtless answers like this….
+In marketing, the law of rejection states that the better you get at attracting high-value customers, the better you’ll get at repelling high-drama customers.
+A common mistake mediocre marketers make is assuming that everyone is their customer.
+I see this mistake all the time when I ask people who their ideal customer is, and they give thoughtless answers like this…

 Goals and Progress

 - October Income: $1,000 (October Goal $2,000).

 - Bodyweight: 240lbs (Goal 185).